 And yet, it is necessary to point out a certain deficiency in the very words that are used to couch the debate.
-At the risk of being too simplistic, allow me to simplify it in this way: “respecting human dignity” vs. “a country’s right to have borders.”
+At the risk of being too simplistic, allow me to simplify it in this way: “respecting human dignity” (by welcoming the immigrant) vs. “a country’s right to have borders.”
 This, ultimately, is the framework in which our news sources have been presenting the debate.
 And this, I would argue, is also a false dichotomy—one that inherently favors immigration.

 At the risk of being too simplistic, again, the debate should not be framed as “human dignity” vs. “enforcing laws.”
 Rather, it is more accurate to couch it as “human dignity” vs. “human dignity.”
 In other words, the opposing sides of the debate are merely two ways in which human dignity ought to be respected.
 On the one side, that of immigrants.
 And on the other, that of American lives.
-And THAT is why we need to find a balance between the opposing sides of the debate.
+And THAT is why we need to find a balance between the opposing views of the debate.
 For no other reason.

-Please Catholic media and bishops, be clear about this.
+Please Catholic leaders, be clear about this.